How Safe is Car Shipping?

 - Double-check quotes and pricing: Get more than a few quotes and beware of those that seem way too low.
 A drastically low quote is a risky quote.
 Just as you’d dump a high quote, you should probably avoid anything that seems too good to be true.

-- Clean out your car: The easiest way to ensure that nothing gets taken is to make sure there is nothing to take.
+- Clean out your car: The easiest way to ensure that nothing gets taken is to ensure there is nothing to take.
 Empty your vehicle of anything unnecessary.
 Even the most agile and opportunistic thief won’t bother if there is no temptation to break into your vehicle.

 Keep Your Vehicle Safe with Number 1 Auto Transport